bradeneast/bradeneast.com/blog/_published/A simple way to improve accessibility with dynamic image 'alt' attributes.md

 ![over and over gif](/images/blog/over-and-over.gif)

 That said, some things are just too important to skip, namely image `alt` attributes.
-When I discovered [why alts are so important](https://moz.com/learn/seo/alt-text), I was overwhelmed at yet another detail to manage for better SEO and accessibility.
+When I discovered [why alts are so important](https://moz.com/learn/seo/alt-text), I was annoyed at yet another detail to manage for better SEO and accessibility.

 Today, let's look at how to solve that problem by adding accessible `alt` attribute values to our `img` elements with vanilla javascript.